Skip to main content

 A bomber jacket with a Peter Saville graphic that launched fashion's obsession with archive pieces.

 The New Order Bomber is the single garment most responsible for the existence of the archive fashion market.
 A nylon MA-1 flight jacket bearing Peter Saville’s iconic graphic design work for New Order — specifically the color-blocked pattern from the “Technique” album — it was produced as part of Raf Simons’s Fall/Winter 2001 “Riot Riot Riot” collection and its Spring/Summer 2002 successor, though the piece’s reputation was built not on the runway but on the secondary market in the years that followed.
 By the mid-2000s, the bomber was selling for thousands of dollars on eBay and Japanese resale platforms, and a new category of fashion collecting — one focused on specific, culturally significant pieces rather than brand loyalty — had been born.
+That this market now sustains platforms, publications, and entire careers in curation is a consequence the jacket set in motion without intending to.

-The jacket itself is deceptively simple.
-The MA-1 silhouette — a standard military bomber with ribbed cuffs, a snap-front collar, and a cropped body — is one of the most familiar forms in menswear.
-What Simons and Saville did was treat it as a canvas, applying Saville’s graphic work with the same precision and intentionality that Saville had brought to Factory Records’ sleeve designs.
+What Simons and Saville did was treat the MA-1 silhouette and the fishtail parka — two of the most familiar forms in menswear — as canvases, applying Saville’s graphic work with the same precision and intentionality that Saville had brought to Factory Records’ sleeve designs.
 The result was a garment that carried the full weight of post-punk visual culture on its back — literally.
-Wearing it was not just a fashion statement but a declaration of cultural literacy, a way of signaling that you understood the lineage that connected Joy Division to Raf Simons and that you believed fashion belonged in that conversation.
+Wearing it was a declaration of cultural literacy, a way of signaling that you understood the lineage that connected Joy Division to Raf Simons and that you believed fashion belonged in that conversation.
+The jacket proposed that a piece of clothing could do the work of a poster, a record sleeve, and a manifesto simultaneously, and that wearing it constituted a form of criticism — a public argument about what culture was and where it lived.